 - Asymptomatic patients may be treated conservatively with regular monitoring of bone density, renal function and serum and urinary calcium levels.

 - For symptomatic patients, dietary calcium should be reduced - eg, minimise the intake of dairy products and leafy vegetables.
-This approach has been questioned for asymptomatic patients, in whom 1000-1200 mg calcium daily has been recommended.

 - Bed-bound patients should be mobilised if possible.
 Symptomatic patients will respond well to having the affected part of the parathyroid gland removed.